Viscosupplementation – The Basics

 Viscosupplementation, or visco, is an injection that can be used to help with the symptoms of knee osteoarthritis.
 It is a thick, gel like substance made up of hyaluran, or hyaluronic acid.
 Some people have compared the injection of visco with putting motor oil in an engine due to it’s thick, viscous nature.
 It provides lubrication to the joint and also delivers a biologically important substance to the knee cartilage.
 It is sometimes performed as a series of injections, and sometimes performed as a single injection.

 Osteoarthritis of the knee is the leading cause of disability in the United States.
-While there is no cure for it, there are many treatment options available to help restore function and help with pain relief.
+While there is no cure for it arthritis, there are many treatment options available to help restore knee function and improve knee pain.
 Osteoarthritis is a pain that develops slowly over time, causing symptoms such as inflammation, tenderness, and stiffness.

 In the early stages, arthritis of the knee is treated with conservative treatment.
 The following options are effective ways to improve symptoms and help control knee pain.

 - Low impact activities such as elliptical, bicycle, and aquatic therapy

 - Anti-inflammatory foods for knee arthritis, medications such as acetaminophen